o3de/o3de.org/content/docs/user-guide/settings/az-console-how-to-use-settings-registry.md

 Running Console Commands from a file
 ====================================

-The AZ::Console supports running console commands from a via the AZ::IConsole::ExecuteConfigFile() function.
+The AZ::Console supports running Console commands from by using the AZ::IConsole::ExecuteConfigFile() function.
-That function is able to load console commands from:
+That function is able to load Console commands from:
 1. Windows INI Style files(\*.cfg)
-2. JSON Merge Patch files(\*.setreg) - Can be mostly authored as normal json files
+2. JSON Merge Patch files(\*.setreg) - Can be authored as normal JSON files
 3. JSON Patch files(\*.setregpatch)

-Config file with Console Commands(\*.cfg)
+Config file with Console commands(\*.cfg)
 -----------------------------------------

 **user.cfg**